Webwiznitr/Hacktoberfest-Tulip/contribution & code of conduct/CONTRIBUTION.md

 ___
 ## Notes

-For larger changes that have a significant impact on the code base, it is always good practice to discuss your plans as an issue first.
+For larger changes that have a significant impact on the code base, it's always good practice to discuss your plans as an issue first.
 ___
 **Thank you for contirbuting to Hacktoberfest-Tulip and happy hacking!**